pnp/addin-transformation-guidance/articles/From-ACS-to-AAD-apps.md

 If you are not interested in the manual process, you can jump to the section ["Consuming SharePoint Online in app-only mode via an Azure AD registered application"](#consuming-sharepoint-online-in-app-only-mode-via-an-azure-ad-registered-application) to see how to consume SharePoint Online with your newly registered Azure AD application.

 ### Manually registering a new application in Azure AD
 The PnP PowerShell cmdlet to automatically register the Azure AD application is really powerful.
 However, there are scenarios where you want much more control on the process.
 In such scenarios you can manually register a new application in Azure AD.
 To achieve the same result illustrated before, you need to open a browser an go to https://aad.portal.azure.com/.
 Select *Azure Active Directory* on the left tab to activate the Azure AD blade,  then choose **App registrations** in the list of sections available in the left menu of the Azure AD blade.
-In the screen-shot below you can see the user interface of the Azure AD blade in such scenario.
+In the screenshot below you can see the user interface of the Azure AD blade in such scenario.

 ![The Azure AD blade with the App registrations section highligted.
 There is a list of registered applications and you can add new applications by clicking on the New registration button.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-AAD-app-registrations.png)

 Click on the *New registration* button in order to start the manual application registration process.
-In the following screen-shot you can see the form to register a new application.
+In the following screenshot you can see the form to register a new application.

 ![The form to register a new application.
 The fields to fill in are Name, Supported account types (can be single-tenat, multi-tenant, multi-tenant and Microsoft Personal Account, Microsoft Personal Account only), optional Redirect URI for the application.](./assets/From-ACS-to-AAD-apps/From-ACS-to-AAD-apps-ACS-AAD-register-an-application.png)